 Type 1 diabetes: it is also known as juvenile diabetes and it happens when the pancreas cannot produce enough insulin.

 This is an autoimmune disease.
-Factors which increase the risk of Type 1 diabetes can be family history, the presence of damaging immune system cells in your body, exposure to viral disease and low vitamin D levels.
+Factors that increase the risk of Type 1 diabetes can be family history, the presence of damaging immune system cells in your body, exposure to viral disease, and low vitamin D levels.
+If you suspect that it may be a family issue, there are ways to check through that.
+Using such companies as Genealogy Bank you can search through the Social Security Death Index (SSDI) to find your relatives that have died and see if you can find a viable link.

 Type 2 diabetes: this is the most common diabetes type and it happens when the pancreas is not able to produce enough insulin for regulation of the blood sugar or the cells are not able to use the insulin properly.